globallogicuki/qa-tech-test/README.md

 # ECSD Tech Test
 Welcome to the ECSD Tech Test

-Please make a copy of this repository
+Please make a clone of this repository

 ## Running the application